binapani-edu/blog/blogs/journey-through-social-media/content.md

 ### Six Degrees (1997)

-SixDegrees.com, founded by Andrew Weinreich in 1997, was the first true social networking site, allowing users to create profiles, list friends, and view their friends' networks.
-It introduced a whole new way in social interaction online beyond emails and forums, laying the foundation for future platforms like Facebook and LinkedIn.
+Founded by Andrew Weinreich in 1997, SixDegrees.com pioneered online social networking by introducing user profiles, friend lists, connections, and view friends' networks.
+It was the first true social networking site, establishing a new paradigm for digital interaction that would later influence major platforms like Facebook and LinkedIn.

-Named after the "six degrees of separation" theory, it highlighted how people could connect globally through a few intermediaries.
-Despite its innovation, SixDegrees struggled with user engagement and revenue, leading to its closure in December 2000.
+The platform's name referenced the popular "six degrees of separation" concept, emphasizing the possibility of worldwide connections through just a handful of personal links.
+Although revolutionary, SixDegrees faced challenges attracting sustained user interest and generating sufficient income, ultimately shutting down operations in December 2000.

 Though SixDegrees was ahead of its time, it showed that people wanted to connect with each other online in a social networked way.
 It proved that creating online communities was a viable concept, even though the society were not fully ready for such a platform in the late 1990s.

-In short, SixDegrees was a predecessor to the modern social media age, and its idea of connecting people through mutual acquaintances directly influenced later social networking sites.
+Ultimately, SixDegrees served as a crucial precursor to today's social media landscape, and its fundamental approach of connecting individuals through mutual acquaintances and social connections became a blueprint that shaped numerous platforms that followed.

 ## Early 2000s – Networking Takes Off